Update: ‘Release date’ section updated.

 Side

-On the sides, the 2024 Lexus GX features a high and straight shoulder line, broad shoulders, vertical mirrors, squarish windows and quarter glass, and protruding wheel arches.
+On the sides, the all-new Lexus GX features a high and straight shoulder line, broad shoulders, vertical mirrors, squarish windows and quarter glass, and protruding wheel arches.
 Lexus designers have used the textbook SUV formula to its fullest, and that’s most visible at this angle.
-A lower beltline gives the driver a better view of the surroundings and helps them have a better sense of the vehicle’s position on the terrain.
+A lower beltline gives the driver a better view of the surroundings, and helps get a better sense of the vehicle’s position on the terrain.

 Rear